klueless-io/golfgearsdirect.com.au/content/pages/about-us.md

 categories: []
 ---

-[activefelinesolutions.com.au](activefelinesolutions.com.au) is an online retailer providing competitive prices on **Cat Scratching Post**.
+[golfgearsdirect.com.au](golfgearsdirect.com.au) is an online retailer providing competitive prices on **Gold Caddies**.
 We aim to provide a memorable experience when you shop on our online store by offering quality products with top-rated customer service.

 We are based in **Sydney**, with offices **nationwide**.
 We distribute throughout **Australia** via DirectFreight, National, TransDirect, FedEx, UPS, and First Class Priority Mail.

-We have a great team and aim to grow our business more and more, offering our customers the best **Cat Scratching Post** available.
+We have a great team and aim to grow our business more and more, offering our customers the best **Gold Caddies** available.

 If you have any questions about our products or would like to check the availability of an item, please use the [Contact Us](/pages/contact-us) page to get in touch.